FoodTruckTrackR34/back-end/README.md

 ```

 ### /api/trucks/:id [PUT]
 For updating the truck of the given :id.
-Requires token in Authorization header.
-User must be an operator.
+Requires a token in the Authorization header, and the token's role must be `operator`.
 Expects (same as POST)

 ```
 {